joseph-flinn/site/frontend/posts/engineering-portfolio-management-part4.md

 Those riskiest projects, the new-to-the-world or breakthrough innovations, are the ones most necessary for firms to stay relevant in the market; furthering their time in the infinite game (Sinek).
-We have heard that one out of ten startups succeed and one out of seven new products is\nsuccessful (Cooper p.22).
-However, Cooper's research found a significant difference in performance between the best and worst innovators, showing that the best innovators regularly hit a
-70% success rate measured with hitting profit objectives and project schedule which is well above the average 14% success rate (p.15):
+We have heard that one out of ten startups succeed and one out of seven new products is successful (Cooper p.22).
+However, Cooper's research found a significant difference in performance between the best and worst innovators, showing that the best innovators regularly hit a 70% success rate measured with hitting profit objectives and project schedule which is well above the average 14% success rate (p.15):

 | Area | Best | Worst | Ratio |